 It was nearing daybreak.
 The sky was finally clearing up from the sudden storm and showed the sun tinged in its slumbering shades of amber and orange.
 The roads were slick with water and sprawled in new potholes, and there was the moist texture of the rain that still clung over the skyscrapers of Chicago.

-me in claimed terrorists, and they weren’t far off the mark.
+News stations had spared no time in raiding Union Station for a story on the attack.
+The first reports that came in claimed terrorists, and they weren’t far off the mark.
 Many had been injured and too many killed, giving reporters a field day in startling officials and politicians.

 Detective Raymond Daems read these very “concrete” facts in the paper his people had assembled.
 He smiled after reading the last sentence.
 It was good, enough to satisfy and warrant a natural curiosity.
 Straight to the point too, perfect for the mundane and ready to ship to outlets across the country in a few hours.
 And like everything before it, it would be stale news and forgotten in a month or so.
 Raymond nodded to himself, flipping to the next page.
 He had taken residence at one of the many benches that ran the floor of the station, sitting beneath the atrium where the last rays of the sun permeated.